 }

-Here, we have created ContactMail() function.
-First of all this function validate user input and then get those inputs into an array and then send those data through mail.
-Here, you need to replace receiver email address for testing.
+Here, we have created the ContactMail() function.
+First of all this function validates user input and then gets those inputs into an array and then sends those data through mail.
+Here, you need to replace receiver’s email address for testing.

 Create Blade View